veo-labs/openveo-plugin-generator/docs/tutorial.md

   - **LIBRARY.PERMISSIONS.UPDATE_BOOKS_NAME**
   - **LIBRARY.PERMISSIONS.DELETE_BOOKS_NAME**

-An entity must be associated to a controller, a model and a provider.
+An entity must be associated to a controller and a provider.
 Let's create them.

 ## Create entity controller